 Now it’s time to be ruthless.
 Like a real editor, you need to cut the text down on each slide.

 Be brutal when it comes to removing unnecessary details; Your goal is to make all the sentences as clear as possible and leave only the necessary information.
 Having too much text is one of the most common presentation design mistakes to avoid.

 Pro-TipIn the presentation for the report, the text should occupy no more than 20% of one slide.
 For a presentation that will be viewed without a speaker, the text per slide should be up to 30%.

 Guide for text editing:

 - Filler words and expressions are your enemies when you are aiming for key phrases.
-Remove them all, don’t use sequencers like “first of all” because they are unnecessary to the point you’re making.
-Don’t say “without a shadow of a doubt” or “as everyone knows” it adds nothing and if everyone knows they are already thinking it.
+Remove them all, and don’t use sequencers like “first of all” because they are unnecessary to the point you’re making.
+Don’t say “without a shadow of a doubt” or “as everyone knows” it adds nothing and if everyone knows they are already thinking about it.

 - Generalizations, if they are not part of the narrative, or a selling point then avoid generalizations.
 Replace them with clear phrases, facts, or figures.
 Phrases such as “a wide range of services” should instead be presented as a list of concrete services.
 Quote an actual date instead of saying “mid-March” and link a specific source of information instead of saying “some scientist” or “researchers found”.

 - Cliches and clerical language should also need to be removed “as well as” can be “and”.
 People are often irritated by overly formal language such as in connection with or in addition to etc.